coolshare/NewFramework-Architect/README.md

 By Mark Qian 8/2018 (markqian@hotmail.com)

 <b>A. Introduction:</b>
-A couple of years ago, I started a SDN (Software-defined networking) project from scrach.
+A couple of years ago, I started an UI of SDN (Software-defined networking) project from scrach.
 The requirements including the following:
 <ul>
   <li>highly componentized: there is a protential to eventually deliver a platform where third-party coders can share the components used by company's primary UI</li>
   <li>rapidly changable: in many cases, PM want to sit with UI to apply design on the fly while discussing.</li>